wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (c) causing the ship to appear not to be a New Zealand ship.

-    (3) Every master or owner who commits an offence against subsection (1) or subsection (2) is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000; and the ship in respect of which the offence has been committed is liable to forfeiture under this Act.
+    (3) Every master or owner who commits an offence against subsection (1) or subsection (2) is liable to imprisonment for a term not exceeding 2 years or to a fine not exceeding $10,000; and the ship in respect of which the offence has been committed is liable on conviction to forfeiture under this Act.

     (4) In any prosecution for an offence against subsection (1) or subsection (2), it is a defence if the defendant proves that the purpose of the conduct specified in the charge was to escape capture by an enemy.

     Compare: 1952 No 49 ss 438, 439; Shipping Registration Act 1981 ss 32, 33 (Aust)

+    Section 60(3): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ## Part 5
 Administration

 ##### 61 Registrar of Ships

-*   (1) There shall from time to time be appointed under the [State Sector Act 1988][140] a Registrar of Ships.
+*   (1) There shall from time to time be appointed under the [State Sector Act 1988][141] a Registrar of Ships.

     (2) The Registrar shall be responsible for maintaining the New Zealand Register of Ships, and shall have such functions, responsibilities, and duties as are conferred on the Registrar by this Act or any other enactment.